 Shin Ka Gyuu serves an elevated AYCE sukiyaki experience in Vancouver.
-Choose between a $58 or $78 set with quality meats, sashimi, sushi and side dish, dessert offerings.
+Choose between a $58 or $78 set with quality meats, sashimi, sushi, side dishes and dessert offerings.

 What is Sukiyaki?

 Sukiyaki is the art of cooking meats, vegetables and starches into a boiling pot of distinctive sweet and salty soy sauce broth.

 Similar to Cantonese hot pot or Japanese shabu shabu, the broth gives different taste experiences to the same meats and vegetables.